goomysmash/ArduinoClass1/README.md

 		Modified code line:
 			if (counter > 10)
 		(Upload and watch LED and Serial monitor, try pressing button after it lights up)
+## Problems:
+Is inconsistent in resetting the timer
+Needs to reset after the delay has finished
+To be fixed using the millis() function in a future class